Performance of linear solvers in tensor-train format on current multicore architectures: Performance of algorithmic building blocks

 And again similarly for the truncation:

-There is a difference to the TT-SVD here: in both cases, the faster formulation might introduce a significant numerical error ($\|\tilde X_j' - X_j'\|_F$) for $\kappa(R)\gg 1$, respectively $\kappa(S)\gg 1$.
+There is a difference to the TT-SVD here: in both cases, the faster formulation might introduce a significant numerical error ($\|\tilde X_j' - X_j'\|_F$).
+For $\kappa(R)\gg 1$, respectively $\kappa(S)\gg 1$, applying $R^{-1}$, respectively $VS^{-1}$, can be numerically unstable.
 For the SVD-sweep, one can see that the error is only large in ``unimportant'' directions and should not affect the accuracy of the complete tensor-train: Assuming $X_1,\dots,X_{j-1}$ are left-orthogonal and $X_{j+1},\dots,X_d$ right-orthogonal, then:

 This is not ensured for the orthogonalization step.
 However, this shows that the error should be weighted by the singular values of the corresponding unfolding of the approximated tensor.
 So for the truncation, the left-to-right QR sweep is followed by a right-to-left SVD sweep with: